aws-samples/aws-cdk-intro-workshop/workshop/content/english/20-typescript/70-advanced-topics/300-private-construct-hub/3000-create-construct-lib-construct-code.md

 `majorVersion` attribute is set to `1`, so we start with version `1.0.0` of packaged artifacts.

 `releaseTrigger` is set to `manual`.
 For every commit/push to the repository the pipeline later would do `projen release` which would automatically update the published artifacts version number.
-Projen uses [SEMVER](https://semver.org/) and [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/#specification) to figure out which part of the version to increment, for details refer [Projen release documentation](https://projen.io/releases.html).
+Projen uses <a href="https://semver.org/" target="_blank">SEMVER</a> and <a href="https://www.conventionalcommits.org/en/v1.0.0/#specification" target="_blank">Conventional Commits</a> to figure out which part of the version to increment, for details refer <a href="https://projen.io/releases.html" target="_blank">Projen release documentation</a>.

 Run `projen` from the `constructs` directory.
 This will make projen synthesize configurations.
 For instance, the package.json will have `cdk-dynamo-table-viewer` dependency base on what was added in `dependencies` section of `.projenrc.js`.